openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 * when working well makes the complex appear simple
 * has several related concerns: infrastructure management, batching, access control, definitions, scaling & dependencies

-Over the last year I've simplified this defintion into a number of properties.
+Since the original post I re-wrote my initial observations as a series of properties.

 Functions are: